sjoe97Github/basic-graph-traverse/README.md

 2. Add support for weighted edges (e.g., teleportation cost or time).
 This would require a "link object" rather than just a StringNode in a collection.
 3. Implement additional query types (e.g., shortest path between cities).
 4. Optimize graph traversal algorithms for larger datasets; or just optimizations of the current depth-first-search approach used and reused almost exclusively.
 (Only need to replace with a new Router to improve the navigation.)
+5. Eliminate use of recursion
+6. Defined and enforce a maximum number of hops, especially if continue to use recursion.  ('would have to enforce/check on parsing/graph building, as well as during traversal)
 5. Modify the TestApplication to accept user questions until some defined 'stop' indication from the user.
 (A more direct Q&A interface with the application.)

 ## Lessons Learned